 - Cybersecurity is an ever-growing concern for organizations that manage data.
 Too often, media outlets report on an agency whose data was breached and made inaccessible.
 Sometimes referred to as ransomware, computer hackers essentially hold an organization’s data hostage and demand payment for its release.
 Systems that are housed in on-site servers, even those with built-in back-up, can be particularly susceptible to ransomware attacks.
 Cloud-based technology includes off-site storage in highly secure facilities.
 The systems are backed-up in several equally secure but distant facilities helping to protect against these types of attacks.

-Cloud-based Systems Reduce On-Site Issues in Data Management
+Cloud-based CAD Software Reduce On-Site Issues in Data Management

 In addition to the advantage previously noted regarding security, cloud-based systems do not require the same number of I.T. personnel as an on-site system.
 The reduction in hardware and server maintenance also means fewer outages and downtime.
 Maintenance of systems functioning in the cloud happens behind the scenes and does not affect the user.
 These benefits also reduce the chance of unscheduled outages due to natural disasters or similar events.
 For instance, a hurricane can easily disable an on-site server, even with a back-up system.
 Cloud-based technology, on the other hand, uses multiple back-up locations and provides uninterrupted services regardless of weather conditions or other catastrophic incidents.